 Wendy holds an MBA from Stern School of Business at New York University and is a Trustee of Peace Child International.

-Bio: Alisa Breese serves as the Vice President of Marketing and Communications for the Insurance Industry Charitable Foundation, managing global communications strategy and international initiatives along with supporting division and chapter needs.
-Alisa joined IICF in the newly created role of Director of Marketing and Communications in 2016 with more than fifteen years of experience in leadership positions in the insurance industry, specializing in the development of marketing and communications strategy and tactical implementation for domestic and international specialty lines.
+Bio: Alisa Breese serves as the Vice President of Communications for the Insurance Industry Charitable Foundation, managing global communications strategy and international initiatives along with supporting division and chapter needs.
+Alisa joined IICF in the newly created role of Director of Communications in 2016 with more than fifteen years of experience in leadership positions in the insurance industry, specializing in the development of marketing and communications strategy and tactical implementation for domestic and international specialty lines.

 She began her career with CIGNA International, supporting offices in the European, Asia/Pacific and Latin American regions.
 Prior to joining the IICF, Alisa held the position of Director of Marketing and Communications for ACE Recreational Marine Insurance, where she managed corporate and consumer communications and advertising as well as media and public relations.